Insight-Group/MFIN7036/sentiment-analysis-lexicon-based-first-attempt.md

-# Text Processing and Sentiment Analysis
+# Lexicon-based approaches: First attempt

 From previous data processing, we filtered english tweets and tokenized each tweet by using meaningful words.